Anaminus/roblox-library/modules/Maid/README.md

 - `() -> error?`: The function is called.
 If an error is returned, it is propagated to the caller as a [TaskError][TaskError].
 - `RBXScriptConnection`: The Disconnect method is called.
-- `Instance`: The Destroy method is called.
+- `Instance`: The ClearAllChildren method is called.
 - `Maid`: The FinishAll method is called.
 If an error is returned, it is propagated to the caller as a [TaskError][TaskError].